ahmedalhulaibi/ahmedalhulaibi/src/routes/guide/clean-architecture-go.md

 # Event Layer

+- Emit facts from the application layer
+- Avoid hooking into database (Change Data Capture) as the Repository data model may not match the event data model

 ## Event Publisher Adapters

 Event Publisher Adapters implements service defined event publisher interface

+> # Consider persisting events
+> Persist events through an event log or a time series database (with ACID guarantees)
+>

 ## Workers (Subscribers) treated like a Transport Layer

 # Testing